Heritage conservation incentives and programs

 - Presentation of the proposed residential tax credit program to the Priorities and Finance Committee in 2022, for consideration in the 2023-2026 budget deliberations.

-For more information please read the full report, it is available online.
+For more information please read the full report available online.

 As part of the mid-cycle budget adjustments, Council approved a $1 million increase to the Historic Resource Conservation Grant on November 26, 2020.
 For 2021 and 2022, the grant will be $1.5 million, with $1 million reserved to support non-residential heritage conservation projects.
-More information about this increase in funding can be found in the ‘Municipal grant’ section below.
+More information about this increase in funding can be found at Heritage grant programs.

 - Privately-owned building constructed before 1945 (this pilot is focused on historic houses)